dualznz/Octo-Streamer/README.md

 The software pushes live updates to various text files located in the application /stream directory.

+Download latest release over in our **Releases Tab**, which has already been built for you.

 To launch this application just click on Octo-Streamer executable file ![](https://dualznz.space/static/Octo-Streamer/ostreamEXE.png)

 ![](https://gyazo.com/6c96d6bc7621b2ba54371f547b495a18.gif)